jeffknupp/blog/in_progress/web-frameworks.md

    or information retrieved from a database?

 Every web framework solves these issues in some way, and there are many different approaches.
-I'll discuss Django's and Flask's solutions to both of these problems.
+Examples will be helpful, so I'll discuss Django and Flask's solutions to both of these problems.
 First, though, we need to briefly discuss the *MVC* pattern.

 #### MVC in Django